 Also of interest is that Mico has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Mico telecommute to their jobs.
-Overall, about 22.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mico does not have a public transit system used by locals to get to and from work.

 Mico is an extremely ethnically-diverse town.
 The people who call Mico home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mico residents report their race to be White, followed by Native American.
 Mico also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.80% of the town’s residents.
 Important ancestries of people in Mico include German, Polish, English, Irish, and European.